Measure Implementation

 Special requirements

 Time limits to receive the EAW after the provisional arrest of the person sought: Belgian law does not lay down a time limit for receiving the original or a copy of the European arrest warrant.
 However, the European arrest warrant must be available at the time when the person is entitled to have access to his file before being heard by the Chambre du Conseil.
 Consequently, European arrest warrants should be sent to the Belgian authorities within 10 days of the person's arrest.
 Either the original or a certified true copy of the European arrest warrant should be sent.
 Dual criminality: the execution of a European arrest warrant may be refused if the offence for which the European arrest warrant was issued does not constitute an offence under Belgian law unless the issuing judicial authority has indicated that the offence falls within one of the 32 categories of offence for which the double criminality requirement has been withdrawn .
 Euthanasia and abortion permitted under Belgian law will not be considered to be covered by the category of offence "murder".
+Belgian law does not provide any express provisions for the surrender of individuals for 'accessory offences' (offences not meeting the 12-month threshold) in relevant legal resources.
+Surrender for the purpose of prosecution cannot be granted by Belgium for offences that, in the legislation of the requesting state, are not punishable by a sentence of at least 12 months.
+This primarily concerns surrender for the purpose of prosecution since only in hypothesis article 2.1 of FD 2002/584 requires (allows) the executing Member State to look at the separate facts for which the EAW was issued.
+When receiving a European Arrest Warrant for the purpose of sentence execution, Belgium will only verify whether the threshold of min.
+4 months imprisonment is met without looking at the (penalisation of the) separate facts for which this sentence was imposed.
+The condition of double incrimination remains.

-Last reviewed on 12 October 2023 by EJN Secretariat
+Last reviewed on 20 August 2025 by EJN Secretariat

 NEXT MEASURE